gbdkjs/gbdkjs-site/content/docs/debug.md

 loaded too much or too little graphics data or if you've loaded the data into the wrong location.

+## Registers

+A number of the GameBoy register values such as the screen and window positions are displayed in decimal and binary formats.
+More registers will be added as we continue development.

 ## Logging to the Console

-The right hand side of the page contains a log for you to output debugging information from your game directly to the page.
+The console contains a log for you to output debugging information from your game directly to the page.
 You will also be able to see this by opening the Javascript console in your browser.

 To send logs to the console add code like the following to your game's functions.